Senior High Ministry

 Coming home after doing service work can be confusing, because suddenly we look at our lives back home in a different way.
 Sometimes we zoom out and refocus – or perhaps reframe the shot altogether – we see life more clearly.
 If we take a close look, we might discover that we see and notice God more clearly too.

-For more information on how to register for camp, please visit our Summer Events Page.
+For more information on how to register for camp, please click here.